HDR Photography iphone

 Now that we have understood the situation, we should prefer to Use HDR & where not.
 Let’s move forward and see how to set up your iPhone for HDR photos.

 With more accessible smartphone photography, you don’t need to carry cameras everywhere.
-HDR pictures on iPhone is one of the best and easiest ways to capture HDR photos.
+Taking HDR pictures on an iPhone is one of the best and easiest ways to capture HDR photos.

 iPhone helps with the utmost details for your images.
 Therefore, the iPhone x HDR is the perfect collaboration ever.
 Your iPhone has an HDR mode that automatically captures and merges multiple exposures.